DPlabst/NN-MI/README.md

 # NN-MI: Neural Network Achievable Information Rate Computation for Channels with Memory

 This repository contains the program code for the paper "Neural Network-Based Successive Interference Cancellation for Non-Linear Bandlimited Channels", which was accepted to the *IEEE Transactions on Communications* on 11 August, 2024.
-A preprint of the accepted journal version is [available](https://arxiv.org/abs/2401.09217).
-A shorter conference version is also [available](https://www.arxiv.org/abs/2408.15767).
+The accepted journal version is [available](https://ieeexplore.ieee.org/document/10663733).
+A shorter conference version is also [available](https://ieeexplore.ieee.org/document/10619487).

 The code computes achievable information rates under successive interference cancellation (SIC).
 At each SIC stage a recurrent NN estimates (conditional) a-posteriori probabilities.